Indezine Logo

 Figure 4: Slides to be copied selected

-10. Now drag the selection towards the destination presentation.
-As soon as you drag the slides, you will notice that the cursor shows the number of slides being copied, as shown in Figure 5.
+10. Drag the selected slides toward the destination presentation.
+As the slides are moved, the cursor dynamically displays the number of slides being transferred, as shown Figure 5, below.

 11. Number of slides being dragged